 The school writes regularly to parents to give them guidance on the school's mobile phone rules as listed above.
 The school encourages all members of the community, pupils, staff, governors and parents to help prevent bullying, especially when they find themselves as bystanders.
-The school organises regular sessions for parents with an ex-policeman to inform them of how to protect their children online.
+The school organises sessions for parents to inform them of how to protect their children online.

 Personal data is managed in line with statutory requirements.
-From 25th May 2018, the school will adhere to the General Data Protection Regulations.
+From 25th May 2018, the school adheres to the General Data Protection Regulations.